Phimai Historical Park: History

 The temple marks one end of the Ancient Khmer Highway from Angkor.
 As the enclosed area of 1020x580m is comparable with that of Angkor Wat, it is suggested to have been an important city in the Khmer Empire.
 Most buildings are from the late 11th to the late 12th century, built in the Baphuon, Bayon and Khmer temple style.
 However, even though the Khmer at that time were Hindu, the temple was built as a Buddhist temple, since the inhabitants of the Khorat area had been Buddhists as far back as the 7th century.
 Inscriptions name the site Vimayapura (which means city of Vimaya), which developed into the Thai name Phimai.
+The Preah Khan inscription of 1191 counts seventeen rest houses with hearths on the road from the Angkorian capital to Vimāya, against fifty-seven on the roads to Campā and 121 in all, and names no road running west.
+The plateau around the site is also the one part of the wider region where Angkorian administration is attested epigraphically: seven Sanskrit inscriptions of śaka 1108, that is 1186, record hospital foundations of Jayavarman VII, five of them from the Nakhon Ratchasima region.

 In the aftermath of the fall of the Ayutthaya Kingdom in 1767, attempts were made to set up five separate states, with Prince Teppipit, a son of King Borommakot, attempting to establish Phimai as one, ruling over eastern provinces including Nakhon Ratchasima.
 As the weakest of the five, Prince Teppipit was the first to be defeated and was executed in 1768.

 The first inventory of the ruins was done in 1901 by the French geographer Etienne Aymonier.
 The site was put under Thai governmental protection by announcement in the Government Gazette, Volume 53, section 34, on September 27, 1936.
 Most of the restorations were done from 1964 to 1969 as a joint Thai-French project.
 The historical park, now managed by the Fine Arts Department, was officially opened by Princess Maha Chakri Sirindhorn on April 12, 1989.

 Phimai has recently been the base of operations for the excavation of Ban Non Wat.